-This is a case study on professional golfer Jonas Blixt and his eight-month journey from severe and persistent back pain to a PGA Tour win.
+This is a case study on professional golfer Jonas Blixt and his eight-month journey from severe and persistent back pain to a PGA Tour win in 2017.
 It was written to offer insight into the work that a dedicated professional put into his body and his game after a setback due to a significant injury.
 The case study also serves to highlight the importance of training for posture, spinal strength, and shoulder girdle stability: three areas of training that are often misunderstood and under-appreciated.

 The majority of Jonas’ rehab and progression forward was performed using GravityFit exercise techniques and products.
 GravityFit is an Australian-based company that specializes in a science-based approach to training the body for spinal strength, injury prevention, posture, and golf movement patterns.

 Background: Jonas, 32, and is in his sixth season on the PGA Tour.
 He’s won three times in his career (2012 Frys.com Open, 2013 Greenbrier Classic, 2017 Zurich Classic), and his best finish in a major came in 2012 when he finished T2 at the Masters.

 Strengths: Putting, Around the Green.
 Career-average rank of 33rd in Strokes Gained Putting.
 Career-average rank of 36th in Strokes Gained Around the Green.

 Weaknesses: Off the Tee, Iron Play.
 Career-average rank of 143rd Strokes Gained Off the Tee.
 Career-average rank of 158th in Strokes Gained Approach the Green.

 Physical Training History: College program at Florida State University.
 Exposure to various different methods of training stability, mobility, strength, and power since turning professional.